Dave Elman: Career and later life

 In 1937, he approached NBC with an idea for a new show: "Ordinary people would become advocates about their unusual hobbies", which were to be judged by an invited celebrity.
 NBC approved, and, on October 6, 1937, Elman debuted Hobby Lobby.
 The show became popular, and thousands of letters came in each week from people who wanted to talk about their hobbies.
 Many celebrities also sought to be on Elman’s show.
 When Elman went on vacation on August 2, 1939, First Lady Eleanor Roosevelt accepted the invitation to be his replacement as host.
 Later, when he was hospitalized for a gallbladder operation, Roosevelt was once more the interim host.
 She also collaborated with Dave Elman on a movie advocating the use of hobbies as activities for soldiers, which she described in her "My Diary" newspaper column.
+During World War two and at the behest of the Roosevelts, Elman used his Hobby Lobby radio platform to run Victory Auctions to raise money for the war effort.
+He raised $25,000,000 and was awarded commendation from the War Department.
 Hobby Lobby was on the air until 1948.

-In 1949, Elman decided to pursue teaching hypnosis to doctors and dentists.
-From 1949 through 1962, he traveled extensively throughout America teaching his training course in hypnosis as a series of lessons called "Medical Relaxation", which he published as audio recordings.
+In 1949, Elman decided to pursue teaching hypnosis to people in the medical professions, primarily doctors and dentists.
+From 1949 through 1962, he traveled extensively throughout America teaching his training course in hypnosis as a series of lessons called "Medical Relaxation" which he published as audio recordings.
 He also recorded a series of recordings entitled "Hypno-Analysis" which were actual sessions in hypnosis that he referenced for his course.
 In 1963, after a long illness, he decided to write his findings on the subject.
-It was a 336-page book which he dictated to his wife, Pauline, a stenographer, and then gave to his son Robert Elman, an author and editor, to edit.
+It was a 336-page book which he dictated to his wife, Pauline, a stenographer, and then gave to his son Robert Elman, an author and editor to edit.
 He copyrighted and self-published the book in 1964 under the title Findings in Hypnosis.

 Elman died suddenly on December 5, 1967, having recovered from a heart attack five years earlier.

-Elman's work continues to be promoted by his son and daughter-in-law, Larry and Cheryl Elman.